deokjin-choi/strategic-ai-insights/README.md

 ## Purpose

-This repository is a collection of my learnings, experiments, and reflections at the intersection of AI, data science, and technology strategy.
+This repository is where I share my thoughts, experiments, and discoveries
+on how AI and data-driven approaches can help us ask better questions,
+find meaningful answers, and generate strategic insights.

-The focus is not only on technical implementation but on how these technologies can enhance **problem discovery, solution design, and strategic foresight**.
+The focus is on **problem discovery, solution design, and strategic foresight**
+with the belief that good questions, supported by data and clear reasoning,
+can lead to better decisions and impactful strategies.

 ## Key Themes